anoldhsh/anoldhsh.github.io/_posts/2021-06-01-Sheet_Music_Recognition_Accompaniment_Robot.markdown

 image:  PianoRobot.gif
 tags:   Undergraduate_project
 ---
-We are working on it and will complete it soon.
-Thank you for your interest!
-We look forward to introducing it to you.
+I am currently writing a description for the project!
+Thank you for your interest.
+I hope to be able to launch it soon!